yasasbanukaofficial/personal-portfolio/README.md

-# personal-portfolio
+# Personal Portfolio
+This is about a personal webpage.

+Hello there 👋
-This a web page which is an easy one that I have developed in order to receive a certificate from freeCodeCamp and this also will be proof for my developing skills which is not fully learned yet.
+This is a web page that I've done inorder to receive a web certificate from a site called freecodecamp.org and this is one of the projects that I should complete.

+# Reasons for uploading 👇;
+1. Inorder to showcase my developing skills.
+2. As a proof that I've done page inorder to hone my own skills in developing skills.
+3. As a example for new beginners to make their own pages.

+Thank You 🙏